elct9620/ruby-gitlab-ci/README.md

 Based on [Docker Swarm Rocks](https://dockerswarm.rocks/) example, we can use [Traefik](https://dockerswarm.rocks/traefik/) and [GitLab Runner](https://dockerswarm.rocks/gitlab-ci/) runs on Docker Swarm to support Review Apps.

+P.S.
+You have to run a GitLab CI runner in the same host with the Swarm manager and use it to deploy to the Swarm cluster.

 Please reference to the `examples/review.yml` as example to configure your GitLab CI and `examples/review/docker-compose.yml` for you stack file.

 ### Options